-Management's Discussion and Analysis ["MD&A"] of the financial condition and results of the operations of Metamaterial Inc. ["META" or the "Company"] constitutes management's review of the factors that affected the Company's financial and operating performance for the three and six months ended June 30, 2020.
+Management's Discussion and Analysis ["MD&A"] of the financial condition and results of the operations of Metamaterial Inc. ["META" or the "Company"] constitutes management's review of the factors that affected the Company's financial and operating performance for the three and nine months ended September 30, 2020.
 This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the unaudited interim condensed consolidated financial statements of the Company for the three and six month periods ended June 30, 2020 and 2019 ("Q2-2020" & "H1-2020" and "Q2-2019" & "H1-2019", respectively), together with the notes thereto.
+This discussion should be read in conjunction with the unaudited amended and restated interim condensed consolidated financial statements of the Company for the three and nine month periods ended September 30, 2020 and 2019 ("Q3-2020" & "9M-2020" and "Q3-2019" & "9M-2019", respectively), together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
-In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included in the MD&A. Information contained herein is presented as at August 31, 2020, unless otherwise indicated.
+In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included in the MD&A. Information contained herein is presented as at January 8, 2021, unless otherwise indicated.

-The Company's unaudited interim condensed consolidated financial statements and the financial information contained in the MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
+The Company's unaudited interim condensed consolidated financial statements and the financial information contained in the MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS").